 President, International Diabetes Federation

-In Ireland, diabetes accounted for an estimated seven thousand deaths in 2017.
-Worldwide, the number of diabetes-related deaths was an estimated four million.
+In Ireland, diabetes is in fact accounted for an estimated seven thousand deaths in 2017.
+Worldwide, the number of diabetes-related deaths was altogether an estimated four million.
 If more had been done to detect diabetes early and prevent its complications, many of these deaths could have been prevented.

-Diabetes is a growing global epidemic that does not just affect individuals but has an impact on entire families.
-Over 425 million people are currently affected by the condition.
+Diabetes is a growing global epidemic that does not just affect individuals but has an impact on entire families, currently affecting over 425 million people.

-The impact of this condition is all around us.
+The impact of this condition is after all all around us.

 Limited awareness of the warning signs of diabetes